CSE6242TEAM135/Nosleep-Recommender-System/NoSleepRecommender_DJANGO/README.txt

-If you dont have django installed, pip3 install django
+If you dont have django installed, pip install django

 Then go inside the django project directory,

 Installing dependencies,
-pip3 install -r requirements.txt
+pip install -r requirements.txt

 To run,
 python manage.py runserver